alexarch21/history-explorer-card/README.md

  4. Type `/local/history-explorer-card.js` into the URL field and make sure the resource type field says Javascript Module
  5. Hit create

 You can now add the card to your dashboard as usual.
-Refresh the page in your browser once after adding the card to properly initialize it.
+You may have to refresh the page in your browser once after adding the card to properly initialize it.

 ### Interactive configuration